How to (Un-) Quantum Mechanics

 But in any case it is clear that the most ``mysterious'' features of QM are, if locality is not presumed to be fundamental, merely {\it technical} or {\it mathematical} issues.
-In our presentation they neither suggest nor do they suffice to establish a philosophy of unreality.
+In our presentation these features neither suggest nor do they suffice to establish a philosophy of unreality.

 Space-time geometry and electromagnetism carry the signature of the simplest possible description of Hamiltonian interaction.
-This can be taken literally: as shown in Ref.~\cite{rdm_paper,geo_paper}, the parametrization of a general $4\times 4$ Hamiltonian matrix that describes the coupling of two DOF by the use of Dirac matrices and the EMEQ allows a straightforward analysis and transformation to normal forms.
+This can be taken literally: as shown in ref.~\cite{rdm_paper,geo_paper,jacobi_paper}, the parametrization of a general $4\times 4$ Hamiltonian matrix that describes the linearized coupling of two DOF by the use of Dirac matrices and the EMEQ allows a straightforward analysis and transformation to normal forms.
 Hence the {\it physical} notions of the Dirac algebra, provide the {\it mathematical} means to solve the general problem of diagonalizing Hamiltonian matrices.
 This is remarkable insofar as usually one expects that math is used to solve physical problems and not vice versa.